andkoc001/pands-problem-set/README.md

  >_Write a program that reads in a text file and outputs every second line.
 The program should take the filename from an argument on the command line._

 Solution: <https://github.com/andkoc001/pands-problem-set/blob/master/09-second.py>

+The challenge of solving this problem was to open an external text file in the command line.
+That was possible with help of `sys` library imported in the top of the code.

+My program performs so, by using one of the `sys` methods: `.argv` with attribute `1`.

+Subsequently, I opened the file by calling the `open()` method and assigned it to variable `f`.
+Then, I defined a variable which value was a line content: `verse = f.readline()`, and another variable that counts the lines.
+I used loop `while` to check if the current line is even - if so its content is printed on screen, and the loop moves on the the next iteration.

+At the end of the program I closed the file with `close()` method.

 Example: